suahnkim/Under-and-over-exposed-images/README.md

 # Under-and-over-exposed-images
-Images provided by Rolf Lussi during internship @ Korea University Images has been resized, cropped and saved as png (originally JPEG) Please make appropriate citation for reuse
+Images are provided by Rolf Lussi during internship @ Korea University

+Images has been resized, cropped and saved as png (originally JPEG)

+Please make appropriate citation for reuse

 Rolf Lussi, under and over exposed image suite, Korea University, 2014